 critical flags exported unresolved

-Flock was built by a team with backgrounds in immigration law, legal operations, and AI infrastructure.
-We spent time inside immigration practices watching how work actually moved — from intake call to filed petition — and we saw the same failure patterns repeat across every firm we talked to.
+Flock was built by a team that spent time inside immigration practices watching how family cases actually moved — from the intake call to the filed petition.
+We saw the same patterns repeat at every firm we talked to.

-The agents do not replace attorney judgment.
-They make sure attorney judgment is applied to the right problems — not spent catching errors that a system should have caught first.
+That is the environment Flock was built for.
+Not to replace attorney judgment.
+To make sure that judgment is applied to the right problems — eligibility strategy, relationship evidence, case theory — not spent catching a miscalculated household size that a system should have caught first.

 No migration.
 No rebuild.
 No new workflow.